 (b) Major meteorological parameters;

 (c) Natural radioactivity including krypton-85, radon and some other radionuclides.

+Atmospheric Water Vapour was tentatively included in GAW in 2015 by the decision of the Environmental Pollution and Atmospheric Chemistry Scientific Steering Committee (WMO, 2015) but the infrastructure has not been defined yet.

 Due to the low mixing ratios of atmospheric trace constituents, the instruments and methods used for the quantitative and qualitative determination of atmospheric constituents are complex and sometimes difficult to operate.
 Small errors, for example in spectral signatures, or cross-sensitivities to other compounds can easily confound the accuracy of atmospheric composition measurements.
 Therefore, besides correct operation, regular calibration of the equipment, participation in intercomparison exercises, station audits and personnel training are essential for accurate and reliable measurements.
 Obtaining reliable and high-quality results for most of the measurements described here is not feasible without the close involvement of specialist staff at a professional level.
 The main principles of the quality assurance of atmospheric composition observations within GAW are described in section 16.1.4.

+The GAW Programme Implementation Plan builds around the concept of “science for services” and addresses multiple applications that utilize atmospheric chemical composition observations.
+The need to support air quality assessments brought new measurement techniques into the community, namely low-cost environmental sensors.
+Low-cost air pollution sensors are a promising technology for research in atmospheric composition, monitoring local air quality and tracking human exposure to air pollution (when used as a personal tracking device).
+The ongoing broader assessment reviews different sensor technologies and application-specific requirements for data quality and calibration.
+As this is a fast changing field continuous re-evaluation including new developments and changes in performance may be required.
+Commission for Atmospheric Sciences plans to produce a comprehensive statement on the use of low-cost sensor technology by EC-70.
+These recommendations cover areas from sensor use for purely indicative measurements of air quality to their utilization as measurement instrument for improved understanding of atmospheric chemical transformations , temporal and spatial variability or long-term trends of different gases and aerosols.

 16.1.1 Definitions/descriptions